LennartElbe/PythOnline/README.md

-## Project to check JavaScript setup of local webpage and examine skulpt's python interpreter.
+## Summary
+The aim of this project is to compare how python scripts are run clientside using Skulpt and in a serverside Docker container.

 In order to start this project do the following
 ```